-Certificate in Engineering Graphics and CAD Curriculum
+Certificate in Engineering Graphics and CAD

-Recognizing the need for drafters and designers with a strong background in special areas of graphics, the Department of Civil, Architectural, and Environmental Engineering offers an engineering graphics certificate program.
-This program is designed to prepare specialists in graphics for positions in business and industry.
+Recognizing the need for drafters and designers with a strong background in special areas of graphics, the Department of Civil, Architectural, and Environmental Engineering offers a certificate program in Engineering Graphics.
+This certificate is only available to students enrolled in a degree program at IIT and does not qualify for federal financial aid.
+It is designed to prepare specialists in graphics for positions in business and industry.
 Students completing the specified courses with satisfactory grades will be awarded a certificate of completion.
-Students must take:

-- EG 105 Engineering Graphics and Design\
+An Introductory Engineering Graphics & Design course

-- EG 305 Advanced Engineering Graphics and Design
+EG 305 Advanced Engineering Graphics and Design

-- EG 306 Engineering Descriptive Geometry
+EG 306 Engineering Descriptive Geometry

-- EG 405 Mechanical Design Graphics
+EG 405 Mechanical Design Graphics

-- EG 406 Technical and Pictorial Illustration
+EG 406 Technical and Pictorial Illustration

-- EG 419 Computer Graphics in Engineering
+EG 419 Computer Graphics in Engineering

-- \CAE 100 and CAE 101 may be substituted for EG 105.
+EG 105 (no longer offered), CAE 100 and CAE 101, MMAE 232, or an equivalent introductory course.